prototypefund/reproducible-website/_docs/locales.md

 ---------------

-Common sorting functions are affected by the `LC_COLLATE` environment variable, which can which can be overriden by `LC_ALL`.
+Common sorting functions are affected by the `LC_COLLATE` environment variable, which can which can be overridden by `LC_ALL`.
 Some locales can be quite surprising:

 This typically shows when using `sort`.
 The `fr_FR` locale will sort